googleapis/google-cloud-python/packages/google-cloud-pubsub/UPGRADING.md

 * The script `fixup_pubsub_v1_keywords.py` is shipped with the library.
 It expects an input directory (with the code to convert) and an empty destination directory.
-Optionally, the `--use-keywords` switch can be added to generate flattened keyword parameters instead of a request dictionary (see the following section for an explanation).

 ```sh
 $ scripts/fixup_pubsub_v1_keywords.py --input-directory .samples/ --output-directory samples/